A spontaneous trip to Marrakech, Morocco.

-I have a few ideas and done a little research into things I’d like to see and do while I’m in Marrakech, Morocco.
-There is obviously the main square, the souks, the city in general and a few other things in and around Marrakech but even with my limited time there will be no packed out itinerary.
+I have a few ideas and have done a little research into things I’d like to see and do while I’m in Marrakech, Morocco.
+There is obviously the main square, the souks, the city in general and a few other things in and around Marrakech but even with my limited time, there will be no packed out itinerary.

 I’ll be spending 4 days with my friends but once they head off there is something I just can’t miss: A trip to the Sahara desert.

 This is something else I will be doing differently to normal from being on a short trip – I’ll have to do a tour rather than doing it the budget backpacker way.